 Budgets come in different shapes and sizes depending on the use case.
 If you don’t find one that fits your needs, you can always create your own free budget template from scratch.
 It may be a little time-consuming, but you’ll end up with a sheet that’s entirely tailored to your specific budgeting needs.
 To create your own budget template, follow these basic steps:

-2. Decide on the budget categories and parameters you want to include, like income, expenses, spending, savings, etc.
+- Decide on the budget categories and parameters you want to include, like income, expenses, spending, savings, etc

-3. Settle on a budget period, like weekly, monthly, quarterly, or daily, and build out columns accordingly.
+- Settle on a budget period, like weekly, monthly, quarterly, or daily, and build out columns accordingly

-4. Add in formulas where appropriate to cut down on time spent calculating budget parameters.
+- Add in formulas where appropriate to cut down on time spent calculating budget parameters

-5. Input financial information and data like costs and numbers to start building your planner, and then continuously update it as necessary.
+- Input financial information and data like costs and numbers to start building your planner, and then continuously update it as necessary

-Of course, building your own template takes a lot more time and effort than simply starting with a template.
-Before you take on building your own, consider which type of premade template might be helpful for you.
+Of course, building your own template takes much more time and effort than simply starting with one.
+Before you build your own, consider which premade template might be helpful for you.
 Let’s go over some of the more common Google Sheets budget template types to give you an idea.

 Default Google Sheets budget templates